 textBox1.BackColor = Color.Aqua;

-On the other hand, in the case of WPF Applications, we will have to use ‘ForeGround’/’BackGround’ property instead of ‘ForeColor’/’BackColor’ property.
-Moreover, instead of ‘Color’ class, here we will need to utilize a new ‘Brushes’ class for a similar task.
+On the other hand, in the case of WPF Applications, we will have to use the ‘ForeGround’/’BackGround’ property instead of the ‘ForeColor’/’BackColor’ property.
+Moreover, instead of the ‘Color’ class, here we will need to utilize a new ‘Brushes’ class for a similar task.
 Here is the sample code for the WPF version of the above code:

 textBox1.Foreground = Brushes.BlueViolet;